 Birds do a lot of activities that may seem smart, but how much of their behavior is instinct instead of intelligence?
-Ornithologists are continually studying birds and learning new information about their brains, how they think and why they behave why they do.
+Ornithologists are continually studying birds and learning new information about their brains, how they think, and why they behave the way they do.

 Do birds do this?
-Some scientific studies indicate that yes, without a doubt, birds do learn, and every backyard birder knows birds are capable of adapting to new environments and conditions.
+Some scientific studies indicate yes, without a doubt, birds do learn, and every backyard birder knows birds are capable of adapting to new environments and conditions.
 Quantitative measurement of bird intelligence is difficult, however, because birds cannot take intelligence tests or attend classes to be measured with their peers.
-Still, ongoing observations and studies of birds are revealing more and more frequently that birds may be far more intelligent than initially believed.
+Still, ongoing observations and studies are revealing that birds may be far more intelligent than initially believed.

 Bird Brain Structure